Moran Cerf: Philanthropy

 In 2018, Cerf founded B-Cube, a non-profit that helps organizations use advances in neuroscience to change behavior.
 While B-Cube's endeavors are not public, it is estimated that they invested shy of $12M in 2018 in their projects.
 B-Cube has worked with Ferrari (on improving risk assessment in driving), with SS&C (on ways to improve learning in classrooms), with Viacom (on applications of neuroscience to entertainment) and with Founders Pledge (on using neuroscience for social good).

 As Cerf is the host and curator of PopTech and responsible for their fellows program, B-Cube may also be involved in the PopTech mission for social good promotion through technology.

 Cerf has spoken at the UN and various organizations on ways to use neuroscience and research to promote young individuals’ rise out of poverty, on the ethics of using neuroscience to prevent threats to democracy and on the dangers of the attention economy.

 Government

 Cerf worked with the United States Digital Service (USDS) under President Obama, and continued working with 18F during the Trump administration.
 His work focused on cybersecurity, in particular the ‘login.gov’ project.

 Personal life

 In 2017, Cerf dated actress Ashley Judd.
 They were last seen together at the Sundance Film Festival.
 In 2011–2012 Cerf dated actress Kristina Anapau (True Blood).
 In 2016, Cerf was selected as one of Elle Magazine’s most eligible bachelors.

-In his free time, Cerf is a pilot (Private Jets and Helicopters).
+In his free time, Cerf is a pilot of private jets and helicopters.